careyi3/weather_display/README.md

 ESP32 based wireless epaper weather display written in MicroPython.

+You can find the build video [here on my YouTube channel](https://youtu.be/Qtb_GlVeLOc).

 ## Setup

 The following assumes that you have Python installed and available within a *nix system.